inex/ixp-manager-docs-md/docs/features/static-content.md

 The `example.foil.php` template copied above should provide the necessary structure for you.
 Essentially just replace the title and the content.

-For publically accessible documents, there is an alias route:
+For publicly accessible documents, there is an alias route:

 ```
 /public-content/{page}  -> treated as: /content/0/{page}